Smart technology for stadium safety

 The experience of being in a sports stadium – the noise, the anticipation, the connection with fellow and rival fans – can often be as important as the actual event itself (and sometimes more so).
-But like so many aspects of our lives which we took for granted, Covid-19 totally undermined the fan experience.
-With sports venues in lockdown, instead of cheering in the stands, fans were forced to cheer from their sofas.
+The Covid-19 pandemic reminded many of us how we’d taken the pleasure of watching sports live among fellow fans for granted.
+Now we’ve returned, we relish the experience even more.

 In the parking lot

 A big part of the game day experience for many fans has been the pre-event activities in the parking lot.
-But left unmanaged, it could easily turn into a breach of social distancing guidelines.
 Network surveillance cameras can give security a comprehensive view of the car park.
-With the addition of video and audio analytics and speaker horns, security can be alerted when a party grows larger than guidelines allow.
+With the addition of video and audio analytics and speaker horns, security can be alerted when a party grows larger than desired or exhibit any anti-social behavior likely to make other fans feel uncomfortable pre representing a safety risk.
 Staff would have the option of physically intervening or broadcasting a warning to revelers before events get out of hand.